malte/me-portfoliov2/src/work/Helpap.md

 The illustration is combined with a clean, humanist grotesk font.
 The website is an easy-to-use onepager with prominent telephone-number and email contact fixed at the bottom of the screen.

 ## Print

-{% simplFigure 'helpap_motiv.jpg', 'The egyptian plover and the crocodile', 'The egyptian plover and the crocodile' %}
 {% simplFigure 'helpap_flyer.jpg', 'Flyer for Dentist Christian Helpap', 'Flyer for Dentist Christian Helpap' %}

 ## Screen
 {% simplFigure 'helpap_web03.png', 'Homepage Christian Helpap', 'Homepage Christian Helpap', 'img-screen' %}
 {% simplFigure 'helpap_web02.png', 'Homepage Christian Helpap', 'Homepage Christian Helpap', 'img-screen' %}